Who can apply?

 - Full curriculum vitae in tabular form (max.
 3 pages)

 - A proposal, prepared and formulated by yourself, as well as a description of previous research work (max.
 5 pages with max.
 3.000 characters without spaces per page plus 2 pages of graphics if necessary).
-A proposal is an extensive and detailed description of the research project which has been discussed with the academic adviser.
+A proposal is an extensive and detailed description of the research project which has been discussed with the academic adviser in Germany.
 Please also read our Important Scholarship Information / section B, point 2.
+Please upload the proposal under 'research project' in the DAAD portal.

 - Schedule of planned research work